 Flexibility: There are no specific classes that students have to pass.
-Through your completed coursework, you may have already fulfilled the Regents general education requirements.
+Through your completed coursework, you have already fulfilled the RBA general education requirements.

 Credit for professional experience: Credit may be awarded for certifications in a variety of professions including nursing, medical technology, insurance, criminal justice, computer information, accounting, and secretarial work.

 RBA opportunities for veterans and military personnel: A core feature of the RBA program is recognizing military training with college credit.
-Concord follows the American Council on Education's credit recommendations for veterans.
-Concord has gone an important step forward by partnering with Mountwest Community and Technical College to provide veterans a seamless transition from Mountwest's Associate Degree programs to the Concord RBA to masters programs in a variety of career fields.
+Concord follows the American Council on Education's (ACE) credit recommendations for veterans.
+Concord has taken an important step forward by partnering with Mountwest Community and Technical College to provide veterans with a seamless transition from Mountwest's Associate Degree programs to the Concord RBA to masters programs in a variety of career fields.

-Forgiveness: While Regents students must have a 2.00 cumulative grade point average (GPA) to graduate, failing grades received more than four years ago are not counted in calculating Regents students’ GPAs.
+Forgiveness: While RBA students must have a 2.00 cumulative grade point average (GPA) to graduate, failing grades received more than four years ago are not counted in calculating Regents students’ GPAs.

 RBA Areas of Emphasis

 RBA students may pursue an Area of Emphasis in any field of study represented by Concord University’s degree programs.
 Students must complete a program of at least 15 hours of upper department courses (300 level or above) approved by faculty in that subject area.
 Students must earn an A, B, or C in each course and at least 9 of the credit hours must be from Concord University.

-The Department of Business and the Department of Education and Human Performance have established specific curricula for their Regents Areas of Emphasis.
-Business students may receive a Regents Area of Emphasis in General Business; Education students may pursue a Regents Area of Emphasis in Early Childhood Development.
-The Early Childhood Regents Bachelors of Arts program is designed specifically for West Virginia child care professionals to fulfill the requirement for permanent community authorization.
+The Department of Business and Recreation & Tourism Management and the Department of Education have established specific curricula for their Regents Areas of Emphasis.
+Business and RTM students may have an Area of Emphasis in General Business: Education students may pursue an Area of Emphasis in Early Childhood Development.
+The Early Childhood Regents Bachelors of Arts (ECRB) program is designed specifically for child care professionals to fulfill the requirement for permanent community authorization.

 Area's of Emphasis Course Requirements: